officiallysingh/spring-boot-spark-kubernetes/spark-batch-daily-sales-report-job/README.md

 **Description**
 * `ksoot.hadoop-dll`:- To run Spark Job on Windows machine, you need to download [winutils](https://github.com/steveloughran/winutils/tree/master/hadoop-3.0.0/bin), extract and set the path in this config.
 * `ksoot.job.month`:- The input month for which to generate sales report.
+Cuurent month is taken as default if not specified.
+Example `2024-11`.
-* `ksoot.job.correlation-id`:- The Job Correlation Id used to track job status or stop a running job from [spark-job-service](spark-job-service) REST API.
+* `ksoot.job.correlation-id`:- The Job Correlation Id used to track job status or stop a running job from [spark-job-service](../spark-job-service/src/main/java/com/ksoot/spark/api/SparkJobExplorerController.java) REST API.
   Its value is set to `spring.cloud.task.external-execution-id`.
 It is recommended but not required to be unique for each Job execution.
 * `ksoot.job.persist`:- If set to true the Job status is tracked in Postgres database `spark_job_db`, table `task_execution`.
   Its value is set to `spring.cloud.task.initialize-enabled`.
+Default value `false`.
 * `ksoot.job.job-stop-topic`:- The kafka topic name where the job listens for requests to Stop the long-running Job.
+Default value `job-stop-requests`.
   Expected message content is `correlation-id` of Job execution for which the termination is requested.
   Multiple Job executions could be running at a time, the running jobs that match the correlation id received in kafka message are terminated.
 * `ksoot.job.connector`:- Configurations for various Spark connectors.
+Refer to [spark-job-commons README.md](../spark-job-commons/README.md#connectors) for details.

 > [!IMPORTANT]
 > Configurations in [application.yml](src/main/resources/config/application.yml) are supposed to be production defaults.
 > While running locally, you can override any configuration in [application-local.yml](src/main/resources/config/application-local.yml)

-For example to generate sales report for a particular month set `ksoot.job.month` to respective month as follows.
+For example to generate sales report for a particular month set `ksoot.job.month` to respective month in [application-local.yml](src/main/resources/config/application-local.yml) as follows.
 ```yaml
 ksoot:
   job: